vijay03/cs360v-f20/notes/intro.md

 * I **don't teach with slides**.
 This is going to be a discussion-based class.
 I'll make notes like these available, but you need to pay attention in class.
+There are no textbooks for this course.

 * Grading:
     * 20% Midterm-1